All Episodes

 Would you say all of these statements are true?

-I've I've heard some say that, and I think you kind of touched on this, the opinion took a middle road approach in a sense, and that it was a win for the rule of law, and that it wasn't a political decision, although so many are suggesting that it is, or uh uh accusing the court of making a political decision.
+I've heard some say that, and I think you kind of touched on this, the opinion took a middle-road approach, in a sense, and that it was a win for the rule of law, and that it wasn't a political decision, although so many are suggesting that it is or accusing the court of making a political decision.

-Are those are all true statements, would you say?
+Are those all true statements, would you say?

-Well, it is not a political decision, really, in the end.
+It is not a political decision, really, in the end?

-Um you know, this I invite people to read it again, just read the syllabus, it's a summary, but it is so well reasoned that I don't think any person possessed of common sense could disagree, um, which excludes the legal commentators over at CNN and MSNBC.
+But it is so well-reasoned that I don't think any person possessed of common sense could disagree, which excludes the legal commentators over at CNN and MSNBC.

 What do you foresee happening?

-What they did in three hundred and thirty J6 uh cases involving rioters is they used the wrong statute.
+What they did in 330 J6 cases involving rioters is they used the wrong statute.

-So that essentially knocks out half of his case against Trump in the Washington, DC uh felony uh trial.
+So that essentially knocks out half of his case against Trump in the Washington, D.C. felony trial.

-And that leaves him with two uh criminal charges.
+And that leaves him with two criminal charges.

 One of them is fraud.